Meet the Directors

 Frank Tang is the chairman and chief executive officer of FountainVest Partners.
 Mr. Tang headed the China investments for Temasek Holdings as a senior managing director and was a member of the firmwide Senior Management Committee and its Senior Investment & Divestment Committee.
 He was with Goldman Sachs for nearly 11 years in New York and Hong Kong.
 Mr. Tang worked as an executive director in Principal Investment Area, the private equity arm of Goldman Sachs.
 He was later managing director and head of the Telecom, Media and Technology investment banking effort in Asia ex-Japan for Goldman Sachs.
 He is a board governor of the China Venture Capital and Private Equity Association, vice chairman of the Beijing Private Equity Association, and vice chairman of the Shanghai Private Equity Association.
 Mr. Tang holds an M.B.A. from Columbia Business School.

-Frank is a member of the Finance and Program Committees.
+Frank is a co-chair of the Program Committee and a member of the Finance Committee.

 since Feb 2014